alisaifee/coredis/docs/source/index.rst

 coredis is an async redis client with support for redis server, cluster & sentinel.
 The client API uses the specifications in the Redis command documentation to define the API by using the following conventions:

-The coredis :ref:`api:clients` use the specifications in the `Redis command documentation <https://redis.io/commands>`__ to define the API by using the following conventions:
+The coredis :ref:`api/clients:clients` use the specifications in the `Redis command documentation <https://redis.io/commands>`__ to define the API by using the following conventions:

 - Arguments retain naming from redis as much as possible